kodokojo/property-configurer/README.md

 Kodo Kojo allows you to get a full out-of-the-box software factory.

 This repository provide a small tool which allow us to configure our service and use those configuration in an smart and easy way.
-This little library is developed as a Java 9 module.
+This little library is developed as a Java 9 module and could be used under Java 8.

 License
 ------